 It’s as simple as pushing play and pointing downhill.
 I like to make a playlist before the day starts, so I don’t have to mess around with changing songs and choosing different things.
 And I would suggest turning the music off when you get on and off of the chairlift.

 As fun as listening to music on the slopes can be, it does come with its share of risks.
 You need to be aware of those potential dangers to ensure nothing bad happens to you or other riders.

-The National Ski Areas Association (NSAA) believes education, helmet use, respect and common sense are very important when cruising down the mountain.
+The National Ski Areas Association (NSAA) believes education, helmet use, respect, and common sense are critical when cruising down the mountain.

 Luckily, there are ways to use non-helmet compatible options with helmets.
 Check out how to do that from this video.